Patient Privacy at the UCSF Dental Center

 Your Health Information is the property of UCSF.
 You have the following rights regarding the Health Information we maintain about you: Right to Inspect and Copy.
 With certain exceptions, you have the right to inspect and/or receive a copy of your Health Information.
 If we have the information in electronic format then you have the right to get your Health Information in electronic format if it is possible for us to do so.
 If not we will work with you to agree on a way for you to get the information electronically or as a paper copy.

-To inspect and/or to receive a copy of your Health Information, you must submit your request in writing to Patient Services, UCSF Dental Center, 707 Parnassus Avenue, Box 0752, San Francisco, CA 94143-0752.
+To inspect and/or to receive a copy of your Health Information, you must submit your request in writing to UCSF Dental Center, Clinic Administration Services, 707 Parnassus Ave., Box 0752, San Francisco, CA 94143-0752.
 If you request a copy of the information, there is a fee for these services.

 We may deny your request to inspect and/or to receive a copy in certain limited circumstances.
 If you are denied access to Health Information, in most cases, you may have the denial reviewed.
 Another licensed health care professional chosen by UCSF will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.